gausby/ecoule/documentation/building-an-ecoute-data-handler.md

-# Building an Écoute Data Handler
+# Building an Écoule Data Handler
-The following example is a minimal implementation of an Écoute Data Handler.
+The following example is a minimal implementation of an Écoule Data Handler.

     function DataHandler (config) {
         // make it possible for the user to change the matching